-The economy might be booming, but hard-working Tucsonans always want to know where to drink on the efficient — as in, where to get a domestic economic deal, on the double.
+Whether or not the economy is booming, hard-working Tucsonans always want to know where to drink on the efficient — as in, where to get a domestic economic deal, on the double.

-As it happens, there’s no shortage of options of where to get a two-fer.
-Here’s a slew of choices.
+As it happens, there is no shortage of where to get a two-fer.

-The District Tavern reopened on North Stone Avenue as District Tavern Eats in September, and they’ve since announced that they are keeping their infamous special of Miller High Life with a shot of Old Crow whiskey, originally $3.
+The District Tavern reopened on North Stone Avenue as District Tavern Eats in September 2018, with their infamous special of Miller High Life with a shot of Old Crow whiskey, originally $3.

-It worked for them for 10 years before they closed their Congress Street doors in 2015, and it’ll probably work again.
-But while they were out, competition for tavern-goers’ dollars has grown ever fiercer, and other bars have seen and raised the District’s whiskey/beer-pair hand.
+Competition for tavern-goers’ dollars has grown ever fiercer and although the special worked for The District for 10 years before they closed their Congress Street doors in 2015, it didn't last.
+District Tavern Eats closed, but other bars have seen and raised the District’s whiskey/beer-pair hand regardless.

 Here’s a guide to where you can get a pour of whiskey and a beer back (or even a pint) for double the District’s deal, or less.
 Some of these spots might be surprising.